goobta/Ergodox-EZ-Setup/README.md

 firmware.

 ## Context
 My never ending quest to have the perfect keyboard layout.
+This project is *very* closely related with my [dotfiles](https://github.com/agupta231/dotfiles) repo.
+In fact, I would go as far as to say that if you don't have the background of the dotfiles, many of the macros will seem very random.

 ## Definitions
 In this repository, the every release is a **keymap** location change.
 Major releases indicate that